bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/08-cat-stance.md

 You crash onto your back, sliding with a dirt avalanche right to your love's feet.
 Your pant rip provides an unflattering view of half your left testicle.

-You hiss and paw the air, like a cat.
+Your body is well behind your brain, and you hiss and paw the air, like a cat.

 Your life is over. :skull: